-See the Heart Interface remote panel instructions for complete information and specific configuration directions.
+See the Heart Interface remote panel instructions in your Owners InfoCase for complete information and specific configuration directions.

 NOTE: The following illustration shows the original factory settings of the dip switches for your reference if you wish to reset to original settings after customizing the charging configuration.